-How did a subway system emerge as “a precision instrument for fashioning the Soviet soul”?
+How did a subway system emerge as “a precision instrument for fashioning the Stalinist soul”?
 Those massive stations.
 The chandeliers and marble tiles.
 The triumphant mosaics.
 These flourishes define the Moscow Metro, known for aesthetically pleasing stations and lingering reminders of Soviet dominance.
 For historian Andrew Jenks, the luxurious Moscow Metro embodies the USSR’s play for the hearts and minds of Soviet peasants—and speak to the ambition and hubris of the Soviet experiment.

 In the Moscow Metro, technology and culture collided to shape Soviet society in the age of Stalin.
 During this time, the Soviet Union’s cities became teeming metropolises not because of progress, but because of famine wrought by Stalin’s first Five-Year Plan.
 Between 1928 and 1932, the plan disrupted the structures of peasant society and forced a new modernity on the millions of people it displaced.
 They found themselves in cities that strained beneath the pressure of so many migrants.